 Any documents or pictures pertaining to these three generations.
 Documents must be labeled with ancestor name and ancestor number.
-Pictures need to be labeled with ancestor name, plus names of all known people, place and date picture was taken, as well as ancestor numbers.
+Pictures must be labeled with ancestor names, names of all known people, place and date picture and ancestor numbers.

 Division 2 (2nd year in project suggested)